khulnasoft/StartGPT-Cookbook/articles/text_comparison_examples.md

 # Text comparison examples

-The [OpenAI API embeddings endpoint](https://beta.khulnasoft.com/docs/guides/embeddings) can be used to measure relatedness or similarity between pieces of text.
+The [StartGpt API embeddings endpoint](https://beta.khulnasoft.com/docs/guides/embeddings) can be used to measure relatedness or similarity between pieces of text.

 By leveraging GPT-3's understanding of text, these embeddings [achieved state-of-the-art results](https://arxiv.org/abs/2201.10005) on benchmarks in unsupervised learning and transfer learning settings.

 Embeddings can be used for semantic search, recommendations, cluster analysis, near-duplicate detection, and more.

-For more information, read OpenAI's blog post announcements:
+For more information, read StartGpt's blog post announcements:

 * [Introducing Text and Code Embeddings (Jan 2022)](https://khulnasoft.com/blog/introducing-text-and-code-embeddings/)
 * [New and Improved Embedding Model (Dec 2022)](https://khulnasoft.com/blog/new-and-improved-embedding-model/)